bridge-design/hands-on-workshop/README.md

 *Important.* You are not supposed to remove `dist/` folder; it contains `index.js` file which will be needed for reexporting variables.

-There is a predefined config for style-dictionary in `config.js`, which works nicely with current setup.
-If you want to change the shape of your tokens, please refer to [style-dictionary dovumentation](https://amzn.github.io/style-dictionary/#/README).
+Inside a `config.js` you already got a tailor-made style-dictionary config, which works nicely with current setup.
+If you want to change the shape of your tokens, please refer to [style-dictionary documentation](https://amzn.github.io/style-dictionary/#/README).

 __Scripts:__

 - `yarn build:tokens` - builds token files.
 Run it every time when you reexport files from Figma.

-### Lib
+### Design system

 A workspace for developing your components library.

 Folder structure:
 ```
-lib/
+design-system/
 ┣ .add-component/
 ┣ .storybook/
 ┣ assets/